Lab 10: Measurement Invariance

 Expected result

-Full scalar invariance should fail (significant chi-square difference, p < 0.05).
+Full scalar invariance should fail.
+In this lab, chi-square differences are usually significant, and fit-index changes should also worsen when intercepts are constrained.
 This is by design: items 3 and 5 have different intercepts across groups in the data-generating process.
-The model is telling us that something is wrong with assuming equal intercepts for all items.

 Discover partial non-invariance